animehunter123/backups_checker/README.md

 * **<font color="red">Design Principle Problem</font>**: Still a "best effort" to assume backup files match the hostname/ip... we dont have a standardized filenaming format for acronis or tar backups so you might get a false positive like this

 * convert the backend from python to nodejs for better performance.
-Lets use a new branch for this, git checkout -b nodejs-backend
+Lets use a new branch for this, git checkout -b nodejs-backend ; git add . ; git commit -m "convert backend to nodejs" ; git push -u origin nodejs-backend    --- and then in the cloud git clone, git checkout nodejs-backend, cd backend, npm install and good to go

 * settings button to edit the json config file from the front end (for example use npm install @mui/x-data-grid for the data grid)